H is for Hype: What you should know about the H Street Revival

-Nearly 46 years ago, the H Street corridor in Northeast Washington, D.C. wasn’t ablaze with funky night clubs, eclectic art galleries or mixed-use lofts.
+Nearly 46 years ago, the H Street corridor in Northeast Washington, D.C. wasn’t ablaze with funky nightclubs, eclectic art galleries, or mixed-use lofts.
 Parts of the street had literally erupted into flames.
-In the wake Rev. Martin Luther King Jr.’s assassination on April 4, 1968, protestors took to the street, igniting fires, looting businesses and damaging storefronts.
+In the wake of Rev. Martin Luther King Jr.’s assassination on April 4, 1968, protestors took to the street, igniting fires, looting businesses, and damaging storefronts.

 Here is what you should know if you lease out your property on H Street or are looking to buy.

 The cat is out of the bag, but there is still an opportunity – Like any up-and-coming area with a character from a gritty historic past and a promising score of unique dining and entertainment options—H Street was bound to become a bit of a media darling.
 Opinion columns discuss its gentrification, lifestyle blogs praise its hot spots, Gawker equated it to Brooklyn’s Williamsburg, and President Obama even dined there on his 2012 campaign trail.
 But no matter how hipster-friendly and en vogue H Street has become, it’s not an oversaturated market—demand to live there is still high.
 This is good news for property owners, as Urban Turf reported that prices for condos, townhouses, and detached homes increased from 2012 to 2013, and the National Association of Realtors projects a 6 percent increase in 2014.